-Her immersion into multicultural psychology began as a doctoral student, during which time she attended many trainings facilitated by the primary contributors to this field.
+Her immersion into multicultural psychology began as a doctoral student, during which time she was inspired by trainings facilitated by many of the primary contributors to this field.
 Her dissertation Racial and Cultural Identity Development of African American and Puerto Ricans Individuals: Same Process, Different Content? was one of the first studies to explore the validity of the Racial/Cultural Identity Development Model (R/CID) proposed by Atkinson, Morten, & Sue (1979) and expanded upon by Sue & Sue (1990).

 Her commitment to multicultural awareness has been expressed in her work in academia.
-As a full-time and tenured professor of psychology for 18 years at Community College of Philadelphia (CCP), she designed and taught psychology courses from an integrated multicultural perspective.
-She also served as a Minority Faculty Fellow Mentor.
-Her model of training became the prototype for the Minority Faculty Fellow program college wide.
+As a tenured Associate Professor of Psychology at Community College of Philadelphia (CCP), she designed and taught psychology courses from an integrated multicultural perspective.

 You can reach Sonya at firstname.lastname@example.org or 267-825-0467